jsiegenthaler/homebridge-eosstb/README.md

 ##### Channel Display

 * **profile**: The profile name to use to load the channel list for the device.
 Optional, defaults to the default profile on startup, as configured on the set-top box.
 The plugin loads the first 95 subscribed channels found, which is a limitation of HomeKit.
-To manage your favourte channels within the constraint of 95 channels, create a profile on your set-top box, and use the profile name in the plugin config.
+To manage your favourite channels within the constraint of 95 channels, create a profile on your set-top box, and use the profile name in the plugin config.
 If your profile is changed to the set-top box, the changes will be pushed to HomeKit.
 Channels should stay in a consistent channel order as the channel number is used in HomeKit scenes, not the channel name.

 * **channelOrder**: The method to sort the channels in the channel list in the Home app.
 Available values are: Channel order = "channelOrder", Most Watched = "mostWatched".
 Case sensitive.
 Optional, defaults to channelOrder.